threefoldtech/info_grid/src/playground/presearch.md

 - Enter an instance name.

 - You need to sign up on Presearch in order to get your *Presearch Registration Code*.
-To sign up, go to [Presearch](https://presearch.org/), create your account and then head to your [dashboard](https://nodes.presearch.org/dashboard) to find your registration code.
+To sign up, go to the [Presearch](https://presearch.com) website, create your account and then head to your [dashboard](https://nodes.presearch.com/dashboard) to find your registration code.

 - Choose the network
    - `Public IPv4` flag gives the virtual machine a Public IPv4